 The OLMC community will open her doors to working homeless families from July 29th through August 5th, 2018 as part of the temporary housing program run by Family Promise of Bergen County.
-As of this writing, THREE single mothers and a total of five children will be staying in our Academy for a week.
+As of this writing, TWO single mothers and a total of two children will be staying in our Academy for a week.
 We will provide shelter, dinner, breakfast and supply lunch.
 The families only eat and sleep here during the evening hours; during the day they work and their children attend daycare and summer camp.

 July 29th – August 5th, 2018